-Each application can run on top of separate OS instances.
-Instead of a single OS instance owning all the hardware, the vPars Monitor manages the virtual partitions and their OS instances as well as the assignment of hardware resources to each virtual partition.
+Each application can run on top of a separate OS instance.
+Instead of a single OS instance owning all the hardware, the vPars Monitor manages the virtual partitions and each OS instance as well as the assignment of hardware resources to each virtual partition.

-Figure 2-4 Software Stack for Server with 2 Virtual Partitions vPars Monitor
+Figure 2-4 Software Stack for Server with 2 Virtual Partitions vPars Monitor and Database vPars Monitor